microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_vm_extension_mma_arm/_index.md

 ## Deploy Monitoring Agent Extension on Azure Arc Linux and Windows servers using Extension Management

-The following README will guide you on how to manage extensions on Azure Arc-enabled servers.
+The following Jumpstart scenario will guide you on how to manage extensions on Azure Arc-enabled servers.
 Virtual machine extensions are small applications that provide post-deployment configuration and automation tasks such as software installation, anti-virus protection, or a mechanism to run a custom script.

 Azure Arc-enabled servers, enables you to deploy Azure VM extensions to non-Azure Windows and Linux VMs, giving you a hybrid or multi-cloud management experience that levels to Azure VMs.